 Dessert: Or make it more of a sweet snack/dessert by topping with my favorite vegan cashew cream cheese icing!

-It’s also perfect for midday snacking because it’s filling and packed with nutrients so it’ll definitely hold you over until your next meal.
+It’s also perfect for midday snacking because it’s filling and packed with fueling ingredients, so it’ll definitely hold you over until your next meal.

 How to Store Healthy Pumpkin Bread